minouris/s4fw/README.md

     - Use forward slashes and WSL/Unix format for all paths.

 - **On Linux (Steam/Proton):**

-  - In your `.devcontainer/devcontainer.json`, the original section is the same:
+  - In your `.devcontainer/devcontainer.json`, the original section is the same as in WSL2:

     ```json
     "mounts": [
       "source=__SIMS4_EA_ZIPS_PATH__,target=/workspaces/s4fw/ea_api,type=bind,readonly",